ConorHaining/ConorHaining.github.io/_posts/2020-02-11-Feeling-Like-An-Idiot.md

 It was starting to feel rough at times.

 I had always enjoyed programming and I was mostly getting the grades I wanted while studying so I never felt incompetent.
-That isn't without feeling blind to the depth of knowledge available to never engineers.
+That isn't without feeling blind to the depth of knowledge available to new engineers.

 I don't believe that grades are a good reflection of ability but I had other ways to make me feel like I was competent at what I was saying and doing.
 I went across the country and Europe to hackathons, competing five times and [organising one at Dundee University](https://conorhaining.com/posts/Dundees-Hackathon/), a legacy that's went into my career as a corporate sponsor for student hackathons across Scotland.
 In my final year of study, I was a lab tutor to a for seven different modules and would have supported well over two hundred students at varies levels and backgrounds.
 I also ran a [Codeclub](https://codeclub.org/en/) at a local primary school for around 2 and half years, which I felt did wonders for my communication skills and required a lot of patience but was a very rewarding experience.